Genome Engineering

 Undergraduate and high school students with a deep interest in pursuing academic research opportunities and/or careers in medicine and biotechnology.

-What will I learn?
+What research lab skills will I learn?

-Participants will acquire and demonstrate knowledge and skills in bacterial cloning, genomic and plasmid DNA isolation, PCR, restriction digest, and gel electrophoresis as well as experimental design and execution.
+You may have already identified that hands-on learning of molecular biology lab techniques will boost your academic success and prepare you for a STEM career.
+When it comes to molecular cell biology and the hands-on lab training participants will acquire and demonstrate knowledge and skills in bacterial cloning, genomic and plasmid DNA isolation, PCR, restriction digest, and gel electrophoresis as well as experimental design and execution.
 Students will use classic techniques as well as use cutting-edge technologies such as CRISPR and TcBuster™ to edit cellular genome.

 • Hands-on research experience with bacterial cultures, transformations, and plasmid modification